A new package of IO routines is available under the Unix system. It was designed with the following goals in mind.

 The routines in the library are in nearly one-to-one correspondence with those in the Portable Library.
 In several cases the name has been changed.
 This is an attempt to reduce confusion.
 If the attempt is judged to fail the names may be made identical even though the arguments may be different.
 The order of this list generally follows the order used in the Portable Library document.

-FILE *fopen(filename, type)
+FILE *fopen(filename, type) char *filename, *type;

 Fopen opens the file and, if needed, allocates a buffer for it.
 Filename is a character string specifying thename.
 Type is a character string (not a single character).
 It may be `"r",' `"w",' or `"a"' to indicate intent toread, write, or append.
 The value returned is a file pointer.
 If it is null the attempt to open failed.

-FILE *freopen(filename, type, ioptr)
+FILE *freopen(filename, type, ioptr) char *filename, *type; FILE *ioptr;

-The stream named by ioptr is closed, if necessary, and then reopened as if by If the attempt to open fails, NULL is returned, otherwise ioptr, which will now refer to the new file.
+and then reopened as if by If the attempt to open fails,

 Often the reopened stream is stdin or stdout.